 Robert T. Sherwin

-In 2016, he led Tech Law’s moot court program to the number-one national ranking by the University of Houston’s Blakely Advocacy Institute.
-Over a three-year period, he coached the law school’s teams to three national championships at both of the nation’s two major moot court tournaments—the 190-team National Moot Court Competition in 2011 and 2012, and the 225-team ABA National Appellate Advocacy Competition in 2013.
-In 2016, the law school again claimed the national championship at the National Moot Court Competition.
-Tech Law’s moot court successes set it apart as one of just three programs in the country to be ranked in the top 10 by the Blakely Advocacy Institute each of the past seven years.
+In both 2019 and 2020, Professor Sherwin led Tech Law's advocacy program to the number-one national ranking in the American Bar Association's Competitions Championship (the program ranked second nationally in 2018 and 2021).
+In 2016, the school's moot court program was ranked first in the country by the University of Houston's Blakely Advocacy Institute.
+Over a three-year period, he coached the law school's teams to three national championships at both of the nation's two major moot court tournaments—the 190-team National Moot Court Competition in 2011 and 2012, and the 225-team ABA National Appellate Advocacy Competition in 2013.
+In 2016, the law school again claimed the national championship at the National Moot Court Competition, and in 2021-22, it won the ABA NAAC and National Moot Court Competition in consecutive years.

 From 2001 through 2007, Professor Sherwin was an associate at the Fort Worth firm of Brackett & Ellis, P.C.
 He maintained a diverse litigation and appellate practice, representing clients in copyright and trademark disputes, complex business litigation, and antitrust matters.
 He was named a “Rising Star” by Texas Monthly magazine in 2007 and 2008 and a “Top Attorney” by Fort Worth, Texas magazine in 2006 and 2007.
 He is admitted to practice in Texas, the Supreme Court of the United States, and the United States District Courts for the Northern and Eastern Districts of Texas.